apteryxxyz/apteryxxyz/README.md

 ### 👋 Kia Ora!

+Kia ora!
 I'm Kodie, a software developer from Aotearoa New Zealand and like making stuff.

 ### 🧑‍💻 My Stack